20kdc/byond-data-docs/formats/DMB.md

 # INCOMPLETE BUT STRUCTURALLY COMPLETE UP TO V512

+Addendum to this disclaimer - I haven't yet found indications of anything going particularly *wrong* when using this information on V514.

+But that may simply be due to a lack of feature use (i.e. RHS version differences).

 ## Taxonomy

 An "ObjectID" is a generic object ID which there isn't details for yet.